 So you vow makers and vow breakers!
 There would be a whole lot of trouble for us if Isaiah had not also said, and if had not come true….
 “Therefore the Lord Himself will give you a sign: The virgin will conceive and give birth to a Son, and will call Him Immanuel.”
 This we know is the Gospel, that the Virgin Mary conceived a Son whose Name was Jesus, who lived a perfect life and took our sins to the cross and paid for them in full.
 Again, “For God was in Christ reconciling the world unto Himself, no longer counting sins against us.”
 So what more can we say than “Thanks be to God.”
 Amen!

-Note from the Peace Doctor: If you're concerned about peace for yourself, we hope you will drop by our home page before you go.
-The Web surely is loaded with content concerning every imaginable subject.
-Above is an article we hope will be interesting for peace seekers and those who like to read peace news.
+Note from the Peace Doctor: If you're concerned about peace for yourself, please drop by our home page before leaving our site.
+The Internet certainly is loaded with articles about any kind of subject.
+Here is an article we thought might be of interest for peace enthusiasts and those who follow peace stories.